 Strengths Weaknesses • Relaxation can apply to historic buildings in regard to Part L of the Building Regulations.
-(Not all historic buildings are able to be adapted in order for them to comply with all forms of egislation due to their sensitivity to change. • Listed building legislation has equal status with other forms of legislation such as the Disability Discrimination Act and Dangerous Structures and Section 17 of the Crime and Disorder Act. t r Co-ordination is needed between the various sections and agencies who enforce legislation so that a consistent approach towards the maintenance of the historic environment is achieved.
-1 Application of highways signage and Traffic Management Guidance as contained in Government Manuals can seriously damage the character of Cromer.
-Opportunities Threats • Better liaison between the Conservation, Design and Landscape, Housing, Development Management and Building Control services with regard to application (Complying with all forms of legislation can have a detrimental effect on the historic environment asset. • of the planning and building regulations and grant criteria.
-Important opportunity for corporate insufficient staff awareness and training and nability for some to think 'outside the box'. • working within NNDC.
-Need to find building solutions to comply with the Disability Discrimination Act and Fire Regulations. t Sustainable design solutions and the drive for sustainability can lead to the loss of traditional techniques for building repair and damage the character of buildings. • [Retrospective and 'pastiche' designs.
-1 • (
+Listed building legislation has equal status with other forms of legislation such as the Disability Discrimination Act and Dangerous Structures and Section 17 of the Crime and Disorder Act.
+Not all historic buildings are able to be adapted in order for them to comply with all forms of legislation due to their sensitivity to change.
+Co-ordination is needed between the various sections and agencies who enforce legislation so that a consistent approach towards the maintenance of the historic environment is achieved.
+Application of highways signage and Traffic Management Guidance as contained in Government Manuals can seriously damage the character of Cromer.
+Opportunities Threats • Better liaison between the Conservation, Design and Landscape, Housing, Development Management and Building Control services with regard to application of the planning and building regulations and grant criteria.
+Important opportunity for corporate working within NNDC.
+Need to find building solutions to comply with the Disability Discrimination Act and Fire Regulations.
+Complying with all forms of legislation can have a detrimental effect on the historic environment asset.
+Insufficient staff awareness and training and inability for some to think 'outside the box'.
+Sustainable design solutions and the drive for sustainability can lead to the loss of traditional techniques for building repair and damage the character of buildings.
+Retrospective and 'pastiche' designs.
+Climate change agenda.